 The goal of this Ph.D. research project is to define the historical context in which the Lienzo Seler II was produced through the latest works on the Coixtlahuaca group of documents while considering the ethno-historical, geographical and archaeological data for its interpretation.

-This interdisciplinary research project aims at linking cutting-edge research in cognitive linguistics with studies in ancient geography.
+This interdisciplinary research project aimed at linking cutting-edge research in cognitive linguistics with studies in ancient geography.
 Cognitive linguistic approaches usually deal with synchronic processes, whereas the study of ancient texts necessarily implies the adoption of a diachronic perspective.
-The combination of these two methods allows to gain a unique insight into the conceptualization of spatial categories in the ancient world.
+The combination of these two methods allowed to gain a unique insight into the conceptualization of spatial categories in the ancient world.